 But Instagram Stories are way more popular than any prom king or homecoming queen.
 In fact, Instagram recently announced that the format now has over 500 million daily active users.

 Marketers on Instagram have recognized how powerful Instagram is for advertising, too—Instagram is projected to generate over $10.8 billion in ad revenue by the end of 2019.

 Although Instagram Stories may have “borrowed” a lot of ideas from Snapchat, they also seem to be the favorite format for marketers these days.
 For example, a 2017 study found that 41% of social media marketers were using Instagram Stories for their campaigns versus a mere 9% using Snapchat Stories.

 That probably has a lot to do with two things: Instagram being backed by Facebook and their powerful Ads Manager, and the awesome new features for Instagram Stories they’ve been pumping out nonstop lately.

 To help you keep up with the latest Instagram Stories features, we’ve compiled the five biggest updates of the past year here, from music stickers to shoppable tags.

 Plus, we’ll break down how to use these brand new Instagram features and offer some simple tips for implementing them in your social media marketing strategy.

 So, let’s get into it, shall we?

 For more Instagram goodness, try these 21 Tips to Massively Boost Instagram Engagement.
 And for inspiration, we recommend these 5 Examples of Brands Successfully Using Instagram Stories.
-Finally, here are 13 Factors to Consider for your IG Stories Strategy.
+Finally, here’s a quick and useful guide on How to Download All Your Past Instagram Stories.

 1. Questions stickers